baigel2/baigelbytes/content/quotes.md

 &nbsp;

+> **“Waste no more time arguing about what a good man should be.
+Be one.”** - Marcus Aurelius

+&nbsp;

 > **“Virtue lies in our power, and similarly so does vice; because where it is in our power to act, it is also in our power not to act.”** - Aristotle

 &nbsp;